Dr. Alastair Hodges

 Post-doctoral fellowship: University of Calgary

-Health and fitness assessment
+Health and fitness assessment and high performance conditioning

 As an exercise physiologist, I have an interest is the acute and chronic physiological adaptations that occur in humans in response to dynamic exercise.
 In particular, I have an interest in the cardiopulmonary responses to aerobic exercise, and the role the pulmonary system may play in both facilitating and limiting exercise.
 With exercise training, virtually every organ system in the human body adapts to meet the increased metabolic demand that results.
 It has traditionally been thought that the lungs do not adapt with exercise training, that, unlike the heart for example, an athlete’s lungs are virtually the same as a sedentary individual because the lungs are “overbuilt” to begin with.
 This paradigm, however, has been challenged with the observations that athletes do not always have efficient pulmonary gas exchange during exercise.
 Changes in altitude significantly and sometimes unpredictably affect human metabolic ability, and the changes that occur in terms of the pulmonary system’s ability to maintain oxygenation of blood are vast and complex, particularly when altitude is combined with heavy exercise.
 These relationships form the basis of my main scholarly interest.